15 Awesome Games for 5-7-year-olds with ADHD and Dyslexia!

 They have had to work harder on being a good sport because of their ADHD.

 • The game teaches = This game teaches kids strategy.
 Kids need to make many decisions.
-They decide between moving their man backwards 2 steps on their plank or their opponent forward one step.
-They can also decide to look at the game in a long term or short term perspective.
+They decide between moving their man backward 2 steps on their plank or their opponent forward one step.
+They can also decide to look at the game from a long-term or short-term perspective.
 Many decisions get them either a smaller immediate win or a bigger better result later in the game.

 • Game length = 10-20 minutes